estuary/flow/site/docs/getting-started/tutorials/postgresql_cdc_to_snowflake.md

 Looks like the data is arriving as expected, and the schema of the table is properly configured by the connector based on the types of the original table in Postgres.

-To get a feel for how the data flow works; feel free to jump back into the terminal and insert or modify some records in our products table then head over to either the Flow web UI or to Snowflake and query the materialized dataset to see the changes!
+To get a feel for how the data flow works; head over to the collection details page on the Flow web UI to see your changes immediately.
+On the Snowflake end, they will be materialized after the next update.

-:::note Based on your configuration of the "Update Delay" parameter when setting up the Snowflake Materialization, you might have to wait until the configured amount of time passes in order for the Materialization process to be triggered.
+:::note Based on your configuration of the "Update Delay" parameter when setting up the Snowflake Materialization, you might have to wait until the configured amount of time passes for your changes to make it to the destination.
 :::